ashuvssut/women-safety-app/README.md

 (PS- I am a React Native developer to the core.
 I was just curious to try flutter.)
 </details>

+### Flowchart - App working
+[Here's the Flowchart](https://bit.ly/wsaFlowchart) made in Excalidaw to show how this app works!

 ### Screenshots

 #### Sign in screen